 For many Snowflake customers – today’s most pioneering data leaders – the writing is on the wall: cloud adoption continues to be a challenge, particularly when data trust and democratization is low.
 This year’s Summit introduced several exciting new features – greater support for Python, operational data, and data monetization, oh my! – dedicated to tackling many of these challenges, and gave ecosystem partners an opportunity to showcase how they intend to fill in the gaps.

-Most importantly, these findings signal a stronger desire to operationalize – dare we say, productionalize – data at scale by migrating to cloud architectures, as echoed in the rise of trends like the data mesh.
+Most importantly, these findings signal a stronger desire to operationalize – dare we say, productionalize – data at scale by migrating to cloud architectures, as echoed in the rise of trends like the data mesh and data lineage.